yitao-yu/taoblog/about.markdown

 - For: Reapeatable(in terms of the workflow implemented); Assessable(in terms of automatically assessing the performance, if needed throughout time) ; Stable *if can*(in terms of the performance itself can be relatively robust on datasets for similar purpose or robust throughout time)

+# Update(2025)

+When I started this blog, there was no LLMs.
+In the age of LLMs(and like in the age of other innovations for helping people to understand and use knowledge easier, like search engine), I believe that blogging is about asking the right question rather than knowing the exact thing at the moment.

+Also, think critically and interact with LLMs like an agent: the LLMs are merely another source.
+Sometimes they hallucinate and make things up, and some times their feedback can be inspiring as ideas but not exactly right.

 [yitao-yu]: https://yitao-yu.github.io
 [freearch]: https://www.zhihu.com/people/jefftian/posts?